Lecturer @ University of Kent

 Lecturer @ University of Stirling

-In addition to supervising MA, BA, and LLB dissertations in philosophy, law, and politics, I lecture on the following courses:
+In addition to supervising MA, BA, and LLB dissertations in philosophy, law, and politics, I lectured on the following courses:

 Political Emotions (course designer)